enyijiang/enyijiang.github.io/_pages/misc.md

 * From my primary school to middle school, I was a member of treble in a children choir.
 * During my high school and most of my undergraduate period, I played keyboard in a teenager worship team.
 * From the start of covid-19, I started to write wechat blog regularly, sharing my faith and life.
 You are welcome follow my WeChat official account named **MoherLight**.
-However, it is mostly about Christianity.
+It is mostly about Christianity.

 Music
 ======
 <!--   <ul>{% for post in site.teaching %}
     {% include archive-single-cv.html %}
   {% endfor %}</ul> -->
 * I am a fanatical music lover and an amateur piano player.
 I learned classic piano during my childhood.
+But recently, I played pop music more and loved to do improvisation.
 * Piano is one of my best friends!
 I have a [personal music radio](https://music.163.com/#/djradio?id=960850566) with Christian worship songs (light music version).
 * You can also follow me on NetEase Music.
 My artist name is [MoherLight](https://music.163.com/#/artist?id=34142415).
 I improvise some light music of my own style from time to time.